 We provide seasoned firewood, plus cooking pots, pans, plates and utensils, salt, pepper, cooking oil, matches, soap, paper towels, bathroom tissue, dish detergent, trash bags, scrubbies, candles, and a complimentary bottle of our favorite chardonnay or sauvignon blanc [in the fridge].
 There is a Coleman propane camping cooking range with 2 burners in case you wish to cook or boil water without making a fire.
 Outside, there is a propane barbecue grill.
 There is a fireplace next to the river overlooking the waterfall with a table and bench in front of it. [see photos].

 The mattress in the tipi is a double, plus there is a futon couch that folds down to make a 40' X 75' bed, [slightly smaller than a regular double bed] if you have more than 2 people.
 The futon is small for two people, but possible.

 You can bring your own sleeping bags.
 If you don't, there are sheets, pillowcases and quilts in the tipi room for you to make the bed[s].

 When we first set up the tipi at this location in May 2013, we stayed there 2 nights to check it out.
-The second night, the fire sent a shower of sparks that put burn marks in the bed.
+The second night, the fire sent a shower of sparks that put burn marks in the bed and the floor.
 So we have custom made a hexagonal fire screen to prevent that in future. [see photos].
 In our study and use of tipis over the last 45 years, this is unique in our experience, and a great improvement in safety.